thedoggybrad/messenger-edgewebview2/README.md

+# Known Issue
+If you login for the first time and Facebook thinks the login is suspicious, it will open facebook.com on an external browser.
+Confirm it there and attempt to relogin again using this app.

 # messenger-edgewebview2
 This application just uses messenger.com, running on EdgeWebView2 based on the modified v1.0 base code of [Edgescape Navigator](https://github.com/thedoggybrad/edgescape_navigator).
 <br>